Lawand-A/text_analyst/README.md

 - Number of lines

-<h3> our text should be written in the text file (yourText.txt) and then you can run the program and analyze the text. </h3>
+<h3> Your text should be written in the text file (yourText.txt) and then you can run the program and analyze that text. </h3>